Support for Newcomers

 The United Way of Bruce Grey and the Welcoming Communities Grey Bruce Committee are thrilled to announce an investment of $246,576.00 from Immigration Refugees and Citizenship Canada in funding the Rural Pathways for Newcomer Women in Grey Bruce Project.

-May Ip and Olga Gura have been hired as Pathways Development Officers to connect with newcomer women as well as businesses and employment agencies in Bruce-Grey.
+May Ip and Olga Gura were hired as Pathways Development Officers to connect with newcomer women as well as businesses and employment agencies in Bruce-Grey.
 In the initial stages of the project, detailed surveys were conducted to identify any potential barriers faced by newcomer women seeking employment.

 With respect to results, 68 newcomer women participated in the surveys as did 79 employers and 9 employment service providers.

 The surveys revealed that education, previous skills and experience not recognized in Canada as well as biases and discrimination were the major barriers for newcomer women seeking employment in Bruce and Grey Counties.
-In response to these results, the project will host Visible Minority Women Workshops in 2020 to help break down these barriers.
+In response to these results, the program developed a “Success For Everyone Toolkit” which includes evaluated tools, best practices and lessons learned from the Rural Pathways Project.
+This information can enhance the capacity of those in rural areas who work with visible minority newcomer/ immigrant women seeking success on their pathway to employment.